The Rootkit Arsenal

 The Rootkit Arsenal: Escape and Evasion in the Dark Corners of the System is a book written by Bill Blunden, published by Jones & Bartlett Publishers in May 2009.
 The book takes the reader in depth about rootkit technology and uses.
 It covers topics such as IA-32 assembly, the Windows system architecture, kernel debugging, advanced rootkit development, and much more concerning rootkit technology and how it can be applied onto e.g. white hat hacking.
 The book also provides many source code examples on rootkit development and how to properly use it.
 It is required and recommended to have a fair understanding of computer programming and operating systems in order to fully comprehend the contents of the book, as the back cover states it is an advanced book on its topic.

 Content

 The book is divided into four parts, and each of the 14 chapters goes into detail about specific technology and information required in advanced rootkit development and use.
-It also provides information about network and file system analysises, kernel objects, drivers, and much more related to rootkit technology.
+It also provides information about network and file system analyses, kernel objects, drivers, and much more related to rootkit technology.
 The reader can create a fully working rootkit by using the source codes in the appendix.
 The product description states that the book sheds light on material that has traditionally been poorly documented, partially documented, or intentionally undocumented.